agbanusi/agbanusi/README.md

 ## Hi 👋, I'm John Agbanusi!

-### I'm a full stack and solidity engineer all about full stack applications, native android applications, blockchain applications and integrations, data analytics and cloud engineering.
+### I'm a full stack and solidity software engineer who is all about full stack applications, native android applications, blockchain applications and integrations, data analytics and cloud engineering with passion.

 ## Connect With Me